Mahadev1729/netflixgpt/README.md

   - implement sign out
   - update Profile
   - BugFix:sign up user displayName and profile picture update
-  - BugFix:if the user is not logged in redirect/bro
+  - BugFix:if the user is not logged in redirect/browser vica versa

 Features
     Login/Sign Up